 All employees are entitled to at least 20 working days of paid annual leave.
 Working Time, Rest and Holidays

-Working mothers are entitled to 18 weeks’ maternity leave and fathers to five days’ paternity leave (15 days in some circumstances), while parents are also entitled to take parental leave and, where relevant, adoption leave, leave to care for a sick child and leave to care for a disabled child.
+Working mothers are entitled to 18 weeks’ maternity leave and fathers to 10 days’ paternity leave (15 days in some circumstances), while parents are also entitled to take parental leave and, where relevant, adoption leave, carers’ leave and leave to care for a sick or disabled child.
 Parenthood and Work-life Balance

 Employees who are absent from work because of illness of injury are generally entitled to receive sickness benefit, set at 75% of their average pay, for up to 183 days per year (the employer pays the benefit for the first five days of absence and then the state social insurance fund takes over).
 Parenthood and Work-life Balance

 Discrimination in relation to employment is prohibited on grounds including race, nationality, ethnicity, skin colour, language, religion, social origin and status, genetic characteristics, sex (including marital or family status, pregnancy and maternity), sexual orientation, age, disability, non-contagious chronic disease, HIV-positive status, political opinion, beliefs, family situation or responsibility, trade union membership or activity, and membership of a disadvantaged category.
 Equality and Discrimination

 Harassment, harassment based on sex, sexual harassment, moral harassment and psychological harassment are all prohibited, and employers must take various measures to prevent them.
 Equality and Discrimination